citp/privacy-policy-historical/u/ul/ult/ultrashare.net.md

 ### Use of Cookies

-UltraShare uses cookies to store the preferences of users, only if they so choose.
+Alphaupload uses cookies to store the preferences of users, only if they so choose.

 ### File Transfer Security

 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site.
-Files stored for delivery are only accessible by UltraShare and through the clickable link generated for you when you upload your file.
+Files stored for delivery are only accessible by Alphaupload and through the clickable link generated for you when you upload your file.
 All files stored are deleted when they are not used in 15 days or they are deleted by the owner.

 ### Third Party Advertising